20 Signs You Have Relationship Anxiety (And How to Cope)

 3. Waiting for something to go wrong

 People with relationship anxiety often feel like things in their relationship are “too good to be true”, and expect things to take a sour turn at any moment.
-While this certainly can happen in a relationship, most of the time things will not go wrong out of the blue.
-If things are going well with your partner, you should feel secure in your relationship and expect things to keep going well rather than taking a turn for the worst.
-If you feel yourself waiting for something to go wrong, try and focus on the positives in your relationship.
-If you notice that these feelings stem from past relationship traumas (perhaps a time when things really did start going wrong out of the blue), then it’s important to address these traumas so that the past doesn’t create problems in your current relationship.
+While this certainly can happen in a relationship, most of the time things will not go wrong out of the blue!
+If your anxious feelings stem from past relationship traumas (perhaps a time when things really did start going wrong out of the blue), then it’s important to address them so that the past doesn’t create problems in your current relationship.

 4. Doubting your compatibility

-Like we said before, people with relationship anxiety are often waiting for something to go wrong, which can mean doubting your long-term compatibility as a couple.
-This is not a totally unfounded fear.
-After the initial honeymoon phase of a relationship wears off, it is possible that general incompatibilities arise as you learn more and more about each other’s philosophies and world views.
+After the initial honeymoon phase of a relationship wears off, it is possible that general incompatibilities will arise as you learn more about each other.
 But most of the time, initial compatibility will outlast the honeymoon phase and your relationship will thrive.
-If you are worried about compatibility, you can suggest taking a compatibility test with your partner.
-These aren’t necessarily an exact science, but it can help put some of your anxieties to rest about your relationship compatibility.

 5. Avoiding relationship milestones

 People with relationship anxiety are often deeply afraid of rejection.
-This fear will cause them to avoid important relationship steps, like having sex, saying ‘I love you’, introducing your partner to friends and family, or meeting your partner’s friends and family in order to avoid rejection altogether.
+This fear will cause them to avoid important relationship steps, like having sex, saying “I love you,” or meeting each other’s friends and family.
 This can prevent your relationship from growing and can end up really hurting your partner’s feelings.
-To cope with this anxiety, try to relish in your evolving relationship and look forward to these milestones as testaments to the strength of your relationship.
+It’s important to look forward to these milestones and realize they’re a testament to your love for each other!

 6. Comparing your relationship to others

-If you are anxious in your relationship, instead of trusting your partner and trusting the normal relationship milestones, you may be tempted to compare your partner and your relationship to past relationships, your friend’s relationship, or your idealized version of relationships.
-Because you are unable to trust your connection to your partner, you focus your energy outward to make sure that things are going as they should be.
-But, comparison is never a good idea considering that all relationships are different.
+If you have relationship anxiety, you might be tempted to compare your current relationship to past relationships, your friend’s relationship, or your idealized version of relationships.
 This kind of behavior will make it impossible for your partner or your relationship to succeed.
-To cope with this, try not to make comparisons and focus more of your energy into your relationship rather than into comparisons.
+To cope with this, focus more of your energy on your relationship rather than on comparisons.

 7. Looking for reasons to break up

-People with relationship anxiety are often so anxious about relationships that they look for reasons to break up.
-If things are going well in your relationship, and you find that you really like your partner but are always looking for reasons to call things quits, you are experiencing relationship anxiety.
-If you find yourself in this position, you can cope with your anxiety by putting a positive spin on this type of mindset.
-Think of all the things you are grateful for in the relationship, and why you are glad that you are with your partner.
+People with relationship anxiety get so anxious that they start looking for reasons to break up (even if the relationship is going well).
+Instead, think of all the things you are grateful for in the relationship and why you are glad that you are with your partner.
 Staying positive and actively working to affirm your relationship will help you feel less anxious about it.

 8. Sabotaging the relationship

 Some people with relationship anxiety go even further than looking for reasons to break up, and actually sabotage the relationship.
-The need to sabotage or effectively end the relationships normally stems from a fear that “things won’t work out anyways.”
-People with relationship anxiety often doubt the quality or long term potential of their relationship and so they try to end things while the relationship is still going well.
-If you find yourself sabotaging your relationship, reflect on what is motivating you to do so?
+This stems from a fear that “things won’t work out anyway.”
+If this is the case, reflect on what is motivating you to do so.
 Are you insecure about your partner’s feelings?
 Do you doubt your compatibility?
 Or do you actually want the relationship to end because you are not feeling fulfilled?
-Getting to the bottom of the reasons why you are sabotaging will help you cope with these tendencies and move forward.

 9. Constantly thinking your partner wants to break up

-In addition to doubting their partner’s feelings, people with relationship anxiety often fear that their partner wants to break up with them.
-These fears are normally completely unfounded and can put unnecessary stress on the relationship.
+The fear that your partner wants to break up is normally completely unfounded and can put unnecessary stress on the relationship.
 There are normally clear signs that a relationship isn’t going well or that your partner is unhappy and might want to end things.
 In the absence of these signs, take your relationship at face value and trust that your partner wants to be with you.

 10. Over-analyzing their words

-People with relationship anxiety often put too much stock into little things that their partner’s say.
+People with relationship anxiety often put too much stock into little things that their partners say.
 It is important to hold your partner accountable for things that they say, but be sure not to over-analyze off-hand comments.
-If there is a real problem or conflict, it will become apparent sooner rather than later, there is no need to over-analyze everything your partner says or look for conflict that doesn’t actually exist.
-If you find yourself over-analyzing things that your partner says, you can try and cope by taking things at face value and asking for clarification or elaboration if there seems to be a disagreement.
+Try and cope by taking things at face value and asking for clarification or elaboration if there seems to be a disagreement.

 11. Over-analyzing their actions

-In addition to over-analyzing a partner’s words, people with relationship anxiety will often over-analyze their partner’s actions, reading into a slammed door or a weird voicemail.
-If you find yourself obsessing over little things your partner is doing, and reading too much into them, the best way to cope is to ask them if everything is alright.
+People with relationship anxiety will often over-analyze their partner’s actions as well, reading into a slammed door or a weird voicemail.
+If you find yourself obsessing over little things your partner is doing, the best way to cope is to ask them if everything is alright.
 Bringing up a specific incident that is causing your anxiety and sharing how you interpreted it can help you and your partner navigate similar situations moving forward.

 12. Missing out on good times

 People with relationship anxiety are often so worried about things going awry that they miss out on all the good times in the relationship.
 All serious relationships will go through rough patches, which is why it’s so important to enjoy the good times when they’re here.
-Focusing on staying present in the relationship, not fretting about the future, will help you cope with this relationship anxiety.
+Focusing on staying present in the relationship and not fretting about the future will help you cope with this relationship anxiety.

 13. Constantly needing reassurance from your partner

-As we mentioned before, low self-esteem can often be a cause of relationship anxiety and it can often manifest as needing constant reassurance from your partner.
-Reassurance about their feelings for you, reassurance about your worth in the relationship and reassurance about the relationship itself.
-Providing this kind of constant reassurance can be taxing to your partner.
+Low self-esteem can often be a cause of relationship anxiety and manifest as needing constant reassurance from your partner (their feelings for you, your worth in the relationship, etc.).
+Providing this kind of constant reassurance can be taxing on your partner.
 Addressing feelings of low self-esteem is crucial in order to cope with this type of relationship anxiety.

 Relationship anxiety can sometimes stem from differences in attachment style.
 There are four different types of attachment styles ranging from secure to more and more insecure.
 If you have an insecure attachment style, you might feel the need to cling to your partner out of fear that they will leave you.
-This clinginess can come off as overwhelming or overbearing to people with secure attachment style or a lack of relationship anxiety and can actually cause more problems in your relationship.
-Some insecure attachment styles arise out of relationship trauma or certain insecurities.
 Getting to the bottom of your attachment issues may help you reduce relationship-related anxiety.

 15. Checking your partner’s texts

-People with relationship anxiety often are not able to fully trust their partners.
-This is often due to past relationship trauma, and can manifest in sneaky behavior like going through your partner’s phone.
+People with relationship anxiety often are not able to fully trust their partners, often due to past relationship trauma.
 The irony is that looking through your partner’s texts behind their back actually makes you untrustworthy!
 Instead of invading your partner’s privacy, you should try to open up a dialogue about trust and honesty so that you are both on the same page.

-People with relationship anxiety will often shy away from voicing their own opinions, preferences or needs out of fear that it will contradict their partner.
-People do this because they fear that any disagreement between them and their partner could lead to the end of the relationship.
-But, the fact of the matter is that no matter how compatible you and your partner are, you will have different opinions on some things, and it’s important to express your opinions so that you have a voice in the relationship.
+People with relationship anxiety will often shy away from voicing their own opinions, preferences, or needs, out of fear that it will contradict their partner.
+They are afraid that any disagreement could lead to the end of the relationship.
+But no matter how compatible you and your partner are, you’re going to have different opinions on some things, and it’s important to express them so that you have a voice in the relationship.